Handsome Dan: Handsome Dan XIV

 Active 1995–1996 (died of heart attack).

-"Whizzer" aka "Hetherbull", also owned by Chris Getman, was donated by Yale alumnus and bulldog breeder Bob Hetherington and was a descendant of 52 time best-in-show winner Hetherbull Arrogant Frigott; unfortunately, he possessed a temperament so hyperexcitable that he died in office from a heart attack, and was succeeded by his predecessor and housemate.
+"Whizzer" aka "Hetherbull", also owned by Chris Getman, was donated by Yale alumnus and bulldog breeder Bob Hetherington and was a descendant of 52-time best-in-show winner Hetherbull Arrogant Frigott.
+He possessed a temperament so hyperexcitable that he died in office from a heart attack, and was succeeded by his predecessor and housemate.